 The Polish-Lithuanian Commonwealth

 A map of the Polish-Lithuanian Commonwealth at its height in 1619, superimposed on today’s borders.
 Click here for original image.
-Click here for original image.

-The Commonwealth’s main innovation was the concept of “Golden Liberty,” which contains many elements now common to modern democracies.
+Like most pre-modern democracies, “citizens” were noble land-holders.
 All citizens were considered equal.
 The King was elected and his power checked by parliament.
 Citizens held rights to form political organizations and to rebel against the king if their rights were broken.
 Furthermore, in 1573, the Warsaw Confederation confirmed the religious freedom of all citizens in the Commonwealth, promoting stability in its multiethnic society.

 Map showing the results of the three partitions of Poland.
 Click here for original image.

 Ravaged by war, stripped of its lands and ports, the Commonwealth tried to regroup by raising taxes and placing rising expectations on its serfs.
-This led to detrimental agricultural processes and further weakening of the economy.
+This led to detrimental agricultural processes and a further weakening of the economy.
 In addition, many of its enemies had industrialized to a far greater degree than it had.
-Unable to recover its military position, it was forced to accept the partitions of its lands between Prussia, Russia, and Austria-Hungry between 1772 and 1795.
-Poland was wiped off the map for over 200 years.
+Unable to recover its military position, it was forced to accept the partitions of its lands between Prussia, Russia, and Austria-Hungary between 1772 and 1795.

-The population was split between very different worlds.
+Poland was wiped off the map for 123 years and its population split between very different worlds.
 Austria, for instance, granted considerable autonomy and saw relative stability.
 Russia, which took the largest share, tried to more fully annex its territory and saw numerous rebellions.
+Under Prussian rule, Poles experienced a period of suppression, cultural assimilation efforts, and discrimination, including forced labor and evictions.

 Poland: WWI to the End of Communism

-The Yalta Conference also established that a coalition government of the now-ruling communists would be formed with the government in exile.
-The communists, however, quickly gained full power and the People’s Republic of Poland was proclaimed in 1952.
+The Yalta Conference also established that a coalition government of the now-ruling communists would be formed with the government in exile that had formed after the initial invasion.
+The communists, however, gained full power by 1947 and proclaimed the People’s Republic of Poland in 1952.
 Soviet-style reforms in agriculture and industrialization began, but lagged in the economically devastated country.
 The population regularly faced shortages of food and goods.
 The Republic fell deeply in debt, particularly in the 1970s.
 Protests were common and were commonly put down with extreme force, including guns and tanks.
+Soviet troops remained in Poland until 1989, maintaining the communist sphere of influence under the Warsaw Pact.

 As this turmoil built, an independent trade union called “Solidarity” arose in 1980.
 It quickly grew into a social movement encompassing wide swathes of society from Roman Catholics to political activists.
 When the government banned the group and imprisoned its leaders, it grew in popularity.
 As an underground organization, it pushed for national strikes and eventually forced the government to allow elections in 1989.
 Solidarity won all but one race against the communists in those elections.